March 25, 2023Review Recipe

 - Cook pasta per package directions, drain and set aside.

-- In a large skillet over medium heat add butter and let it melt.
-Add minced garlic and garlic powder.
+- In a large skillet over medium heat, add butter and let it melt.
+Add minced garlic, garlic powder, and salt.
 Whisk together to combine.

 - Sprinkle the flour over the butter and garlic mixture.
 Whisk together and then slowly add the heavy cream and milk while whisking.
-Let sauce begin to boil and then reduce heat to low and allow it to simmer for 2-3 minutes.
+Let sauce begin to boil and then reduce heat to low and allow it to simmer for 2 to 3 minutes.

 - Add the cooked and drained fettuccine.
 Use tongs to toss the pasta in the sauce.